pelias/fuzzy-tester/README.md

 * `-q` Enable quiet mode.
 Only test failures (not successes) are printed
 * `-t` Select a test 'type' to filter on.
 This is a free-text value that can be added to each test, to allow running a subset of tests
 * `-r` Set a limit of the number of requests that can be sent per second when running tests.
 This is useful to avoid overloading a small Pelias server
+* `-m` Set a limit on the maximum number of requests that can be in progress simultaneously (default 1).
+Higher values can be faster, but can overload a small Pelias server.

 ## Test Case Files
 Test-cases are expected to live in `test_cases/`, and are split into test